maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 The dependencies, relationships, and interactions of these components make them hard to model.

 Although seemingly random the outputs are governed by the inputs, just unpredictable.
 Complexity theory gives us a set of tools to understand the patterns and behaviours that occur in these types of systems.
-Although unpredictable and seemingly random, the system follows patterns that can help us understand what levers are available to control the system.

 Features of complex systems